Initiative gegen die Todesstrafe e.V.

 South Dakota5 ex.Lethal injection1 pers.

-Tennessee13 ex.Lethal injection; choice between lethal injection and electric chair if offense occurred before 01/01/199951 pers.
+Tennessee16 ex.Lethal injection; choice between lethal injection and electric chair if offense occurred before 01/01/199945 pers.

-Utah7 ex.Lethal injection; shoot to kill if injection not possible, and for prisoners who opted for shoot to kill before 5/03/047 pers.
+Utah8 ex.Lethal injection; firing squad if injection not possible, and choice for prisoners who were sentenced before 05/03/047 pers.

 Washington5 Ex.Choice between